parthkumar123/SampleNodeApplication/README.md

-=> In this repo we will see how to create https apis.
+=> In this repository we will see how to create https apis.

 => How to structurize the node application for the small usecases.